-In October 29, 2011, the SFDA issued a circular requiring the declaration of allergenic ingredients and their derived contents or extract in food products in order to inform consumers who are allergic to some food ingredients.
-The SFDA requires the following declared on the label of prepackaged food products:
+On October 29, 2011, the SFDA issued a circular requiring the declaration of allergenic ingredients and their derived contents or extracts in food products.
+The purpose of this requirement is to inform consumers who are allergic to the ingredients.
+The SFDA requires the following to be declared on prepackaged food labels:

-- As per article 5/2/4 and 5/27 of Saudi Standard No 1/2007, the label should indicate the raw materials used in the processing of food products and their allergenic ingredients such as cereals (wheat, barley, oat and rye) containing gelatin whether natural or halogenated and their products (such as bread, rusk and cake) crustaceous and their products (such as shrimps, crabs, lobsters and oysters) eggs and their products (such as pies, cakes, biscuits, custards, and noodles), fish and their products, nuts, peanuts soybeans, walnuts and their products (such as peanut butter, sauces and creams), milk and their products because of their protein contents (such as yogurt, cheese, chocolate, creams, pudding, milk sauce, and custard), sulphites when added at a concentration of less than 10 ppm (example: raisin, dried fruit and beverages). - If a product is obtained by means of biotechnology, it must be clearly stated on the label.
-This technology causes allergens to be carried over to the products mentioned in article 1.
+• As per article 5/2/4 and 5/27 of Saudi Standard No 1/2007, the label should indicate the raw materials used in the processing of food products and their allergenic ingredients.
+These include cereals (wheat, barley, oat and rye), products containing gelatin whether natural or halogenated and their products (such as bread, rusk and cake), crustaceans and their products (such as shrimps, crabs, lobsters and oysters), eggs and their products (such as pies, cakes, biscuits, custards, and noodles), fish and their products, nuts (peanuts, soybeans, walnuts) and their products (such as peanut butter, sauces and creams), milk and its products [because of their protein contents (such as yogurt, cheese, chocolate, creams, pudding, milk sauce, and custard)], sulphites when added at a concentration of less than 10 ppm (example: raisin, dried fruit and beverages).

+- If a product is obtained by means of biotechnology, that fact must be clearly stated on the label.
+The concern on the part of local regulatory authorities is that the technology might allow the transfer of allergens to the products mentioned above. - 9) Biotech Labeling General